followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/1 Configuration/onEditorPreparing.md

 ##### field(e.editorName): String
 Allows you to change the editor.
 Accepts names of DevExtreme widgets only, for example, *"dxTextBox"*.
-Import a new editor's module when using [DevExtreme modules](/Documentation/Guide/Common/Modularity/).
+Import a new editor's module when [DevExtreme modules](/Documentation/Guide/Common/Modularity/) are used.

 ##### field(e.editorOptions): Object
 Gets and sets the editor configuration.